barry-ballantines/Chordinator/README.md

 #### You need the Lydian b7 scale in Bb?

 Here is the code: Bb 1 2 3 #4 5 6 b7

+## How to build

+You need Node and PNPM to build this application.

+    pnpm install

+    PUBLIC_URL=. pnpm run build

+You can also start the application from the workspace with the following command:

+    pnpm start

+The app is running at http://localhost:3030